-Senate Bill 618 (Statutes of 2011, Chapter 596) authorizes the parties to a Land Conservation (Williamson) Act or Farmland Security Zone contract, after an eligibility determination and management plan review, to mutually agree to rescind a contract (or a portion of) in order to simultaneously enter into a solar-use easement.
-The new easement would require that the land be used for solar photovoltaic facilities for a term of 20 years, or if the landowner requests, for a term of not less than 10 years.
+Parties holding a Williamson Act or Farmland Security Zone contract, after eligibility determinations and management plan reviews, may mutually agree to rescind a contract (or a portion of) in order to simultaneously enter into a solar-use easement.
+The new easement requires that the land be used for solar photovoltaic facilities for a term of 20 years, or if the landowner requests, for a term of not less than 10 years.